-Bird Identification walks provide excellent opportunities to learn about our local species, from common to rare and when our Barn Owls nest we arrange evening watches (with a telescope) - these events have been very popular.
+When our Barn Owls nest we arrange evening watches (with a telescope) - these events have been very popular.

 We are keen to hear about your local bird sightings, whether on a YACWAG reserve or not.
 Please email us and/or send us photographs and let us know if you are happy for them to go on the website.

 Herons are regular visitors to the local moors and most emanate from the long established heronry at Cleeve.
 In recent years they have been joined (mainly in winter) by Little Egrets and both species may be seen on or near to all of the YACWAG reserves.
 Cormorants visit the Yeo and larger rhynes and often perch on electricity pylons.
 In winter a few Teal congregate on the moors, numbers being higher during cold spells.